DivitSingh/The_Rise_Of_Wesnoth_Rework/Outline.md

 - 'Midlands': Defeat the Wesfolk allied with Jevyan that occupy the plains.
 Sir Ladoc, a loyal Dragoon equipped with an Arcane Amulet, joins Haldric's team after the battle is completed.
 ### The Oldwood (Cutscene)
 Haldric meets the Wose of the woods.
 They are joined by Rogue Magi that formerly served Lich-Lord Jevyan.
-The battle with orcs is removed.
+The battle with Orcs is removed.
 This is purely a cutscene now.
 ### Temple in the Deep (Improved)
 Waves of Undead summoned by the weakened Lich-Lord Lenvan (due to Ruby influence) assail Haldric's forces.
 Some puzzles must be solved, and the lich defeated, in order to obtain the Ruby of Fire.
 ### Clearwater Port (Changed)